w3c/wcag-act/wcag-ruleset-review-process.md

 ## Rule Review

-When proposing a new rule, or an update to a rule, there are four steps to go through:
+When proposing a new rule, or an update to a rule, there are three steps to go through:

 1. **Submitting**: The rule provider submits a rule to ACT Task Force
 2. **Surveying**: The ACT Task Force reviews the rule through a survey